shapely/shapely/docs/manual.rst

   and at least one point of the interior of `other` lies in the interior of `object`.

-This predicate applies to all types, and is inverse to :meth:`within`.
+This predicate applies to all types, and is inverse to :meth:`~object.within`.
 The expression ``a.contains(b) == b.within(a)`` always evaluates to ``True``.

 .. code-block:: pycon